ChadBowman/neatrader/README.md

 ```

 ## Results
 Generational performance is continually printed to the output.
-After every 3 generations, plots are created which give visual representation to the winning network, population species, average/best fitness, and the winning agent's simulated trades for a new random, 90 day period.
+After every 3 (configurable) generations, plots are created which give visual representation to the winning network, population species, average/best fitness, and the winning agent's simulated trades for a new random, 90 day period.
 Unfortunately, the species and fitness graphs are not that interesting due to only having 3 generations per iteration.
 Increase this number if you want to see this improved and leverage other functionalities from NEAT.

 Here are some examples: